andreabbondanza/DewAspServices/README.md

 This way to be has been choseed because is better to get a __ServiceNotInitializedException__ and understand the problem that get a generic Exception (nullreference, keynotfound, etc.) and get mad.

-A normal service however, can be requested also with arguments.
+A normal service however, can be requested also with arguments, but you have to be careful about exceptions if your service is another service dependency.

 ## Services scoping